jeffbski/hapi-bunyan-lite/README.md

   stream: process.stdout,
   level: 'debug'
 });

-// This is an optional extra function you can create,
+// Optional preprocess function which allows you to modify or
+// augment log object and related info before it gets logged
-// It will allow you to change things before its pushed to the streams. var optionalPreProccessData = function (objLog, event, tags, request) {
+// It will allow you to change things before its pushed to the streams. var optionalPreProccessDataFn = function (objLog, event, tags, request) {
   // Here we add the tag "new-tag" to everything.
   // But you can make it do more interesting things. tags.push('new-tag');
 }

 var plugins = [{
   plugin: require('hapi-bunyan-lite'),
   options: {
     logger: myRootLogger,
     defaultLogLevel: 'info',
-    preProcessData: optionalPreProccessData
+    preProcessData: optionalPreProccessDataFn
   }
 }];